PhilipModDev/ThreadTask/README.md

 This project includes Queuing elements to a worker task thread that will process them in a synchronized order.
 Basically just dump anything into the sync Queue that this thread provides and specficly the type, and the result.
-Finaily watch the proecess being by using a thread's start method or Executors.
+Finaily watch the proecess begin by using a thread's start method or Executors.